Do I Need An Accountant For Cryptocurrency?

 There is also the chance that you need a crypto tax expert for only part of the job.
-Whether you've spent the hours upon hours to work out your crypto taxes, or skipped ahead with crypto tax software, you may want to share your final calculations with your accountant to sense check the numbers, and file on your behalf.
+Whether you've spent hours upon hours working out your crypto taxes or skipped ahead with crypto tax software, you may want to share your final calculations with your accountant to sense check the numbers and file on your behalf.
 Again, using a tool like Koinly can help you and your accountant get your taxes done faster, together.

 Any time you're thinking about crypto taxes, remember that you need to keep a record of all your crypto transactions, including when and for how much you bought and sold each asset, and what their dollar worth was at the time.
 For crypto investors who trade at volume, this in itself is a lot of work.
 Let alone then identifying and calculating the different types of taxes for each transaction.

-If you're a crypto traders who wants to DIY a healthy chunk of the job, you can get to the report stage using Koinly and then share their report with your accountant.
+If you're a crypto trader who wants to DIY a healthy chunk of the job, you can get to the report stage using Koinly and then share your report with your accountant.
 It will make their job a whole lot easier - even if they don't have years of crypto tax experience to back them up.

 Any time you can lessen the admin burden for yourself, and your accountant, you're saving time and money.